 In the fourth to sixth centuries AD, statues continued to be erected in many parts of the empire – but already the uniform practices of earlier imperial times had broken down and become attenuated.
 By the mid-seventh century, the statue-habit, once ubiquitous, had completely disappeared from the Roman world.
 Not even in Constantinople were new statues set up.

 The ‘Last Statues of Antiquity’ project is examining this continuity, and eventual disappearance, by collecting and analysing all the evidence for new, newly dedicated, or newly re-worked statuary in the period circa 284–650.
-The two ‘publications’ of the project are a major database, with over 2600 individual entries, published on 4 May (http://laststatues.classics.ox.ac.uk/), and a book, to be published in late 2012, discussing in print the entire phenomenon of the late-antique statue habit.
+The two ‘publications’ of the project are a major database, with over 2600 individual entries, published on 4 May (http://laststatues.classics.ox.ac.uk/), and a book, to be published in 2014, discussing in print the entire phenomenon of the late-antique statue habit.
 The database (which will not be available in print) will be the essential foundation for the book; but is also a free-standing resource usable by scholars, students, and the interested public.